Skip to main content

 The default password to the administrative account (username: ADM) of a freshly installed instance is PleaseChangeYourPassword.
 Please change this password as soon as possible.

-In our efforts to streamline some settings of the ELN, we introduced a new environment variable PUBLIC_URL.
-This variable is meant to be set to the public URL that points to your ELN installation i.e. if you type "http://my.eln" in your browser to reach the ELN, please set this variable to PUBLIC_URL=http://my.eln.
+This variable is meant to set the public URL that points to your ELN installation i.e. if you type "http://my.eln" in your browser to reach the ELN, please set this variable to PUBLIC_URL=http://my.eln.
 This variable is used whenever the ELN has to construct absolute URLs, for example when an E-Mail is send after user registration.
+It is also used for the file downloads links (e. g., in exporting collections) to work correctly.

-The variable also deprecates the variables "HOST_URL" and "HOST_PROTOCOL".
-Those are now ignored and can safely be removed.
+The variable deprecates the variables "HOST_URL" and "HOST_PROTOCOL" in previous versions.
+Those are now ignored and can be removed safely.

 The PUBLIC_URL variable is a setting that tells the ELN where it can be reached.
 It's not a setting that magically makes it so that the ELN is reachable at the provided URL.
 Please see this section for more.